 Over the weekend, I attended Made in America Music Festival on Ben Franklin Parkway in Philadelphia.
-The 6th annual festival included performances from Nicki Minaj, Post Malone, Diplo, Meek Mill, and Kendrick Lamar among over 60 acts.
 It was really fun, but I've never been more happy to reunite with my shower after each day of the festival.

 I probably would have enjoyed my time a little better had I not been forced to trek through dumpsters worth of trash to get to each stage.
 I actually saw someone drop their empty water bottle at their feet, and I picked it up and walked a few feet over to a pretty close-by recycling bin.
 The person looked pretty shocked I did that, but I'm shocked at how careless someone could be.